-The statistic depicts the total population of Mexico from 2004 to 2014.
+The statistic depicts the total population of Mexico from 2010 to 2014, with projections up until 2020.
 In 2011, Mexico's estimated total population amounted to about 115.69 million people.

 Total population of Mexico